jbush001/NyuziProcessor/tests/cosimulation/README.md

 An unbiased random distribution of instructions doesn't give great coverage.
 For example, a branch squashes instructions in the pipeline.
-If the test program issues branches too often, it will mask issues with instruction dependencies.
+If the test program issues branches too often, it will mask problems with instruction dependencies.
 Also, if it uses the full range of 32 registers as operands and destinations of instructions, RAW dependencies between instructions will be uncommon.